Future funding for Minnesota Zoo remains uncertain

 “I think that’s a treasure for Minnesota.
 I think that it makes sense to keep that,” he said.

 In a statement released after the press conference, the zoo said it’s projecting an approximate $15 million revenue loss for the biennium due to the COVID-19 pandemic.
-A proposed $6 million appropriation from the state would fund about 40 percent of the zoo’s anticipated revenue loss.
+A proposed $6 million appropriation from the state would fund about 40% of the zoo’s anticipated revenue loss.

 The zoo is a state agency and receives one-third of its operating budget from state appropriations and the rest is generated through earned revenue and contributions.